 Installation

-Evix provides SDKs for TypeScript and Rust.
+Evix provides reference SDK implementations for TypeScript and Rust.
+These are starting points for your own integration - adapt them to your needs.
 You can also integrate directly at the Solidity level.

 TypeScript SDK

-The TypeScript SDK requires viem v2.21.0 or later:
+The TypeScript SDK uses viem v2.21.0 or later.
+See the source code.

 import {